ramit21/machine-learning-python/data/README.md

 **Binning:** Categorization technique where data is clubbed into ranges and then given ordinal no. Eg. binning the range of ages (1-10, 11-20, ..etc).

 **Transforming**: Apply some function to make data more usable for the model.
-Eg. aaply log on an exponential data.
+Eg. apply log on an exponential data.

 -------